atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-Netherland-F3-Interpretation/README.md

 As shown below, some original masks contain inappropriate annotation at right side edge regions.
-Therefore, we first generated 462x462 pixels left-side cropped images and masks to remove the right side edge part from the original one , and resized them to 512x512 pixels, and finally augmented the resized one by the Generator tool ,which was enabled deformation and distortion augmentation flags, to geneate our dataset.<br><br>
+Therefore, we first generated 462x462 pixels left-side cropped images and masks to exclude the right side edge part from the original one , and resized them to 512x512 pixels, and finally augmented the resized one by the Generator tool ,which was enabled deformation and distortion augmentation flags, to geneate our dataset.<br><br>
 <img src="./projects/TensorFlowFlexUNet/Netherland-F3/asset/nogood_images.png" width="880" height="auto"><br>